 Jesse Gause was Joseph Smith’s original First Presidency Counselor.
 Jesse’s early leadership role quietly faded from memory without mention in any faith inspiring stories because one day, while serving a mission, he simply kept on walking and abandoned Mormonism.

-To cover prophet Jesse’s awkward departure, the Church altered the 1832 revelation given directly to him in D&C 81 by swapping his name with Frederick G. Williams, the subsequent replacement.
-Jesse’s role went unrecognized until the 1980 D&C edition, and then only in the historical introduction to the revelation; Fredrick’s name remained in the scripture text.
-Only after historians argued for his role, beginning with Robert J. Woodford in 1975 and D. Michael Quinn in 1983, was his name restored to the Church’s list of General Authorities.
+To cover prophet Jesse’s departure, the Church altered the 1832 revelation given directly to him in D&C 81 by swapping his name with Frederick G. Williams, the subsequent replacement.
+Jesse’s role went unacknowledged and uncorrected until the 1980 D&C edition, and then only in the historical introduction to the revelation; Fredrick’s name remained in the scripture text.
+Only after critics argued for his role, beginning with Robert J. Woodford in 1975 and D. Michael Quinn in 1983, was Jesse’s name restored to the Church’s list of General Authorities.

 The Church acknowledges that, “There are two manuscript copies of this revelation extant…in both of these, Jesse Gause’s name has been crossed out and Frederick G. Williams’ name written above it.”
 In classic spin style, the Church then suggests, “These events illustrate how the Church grew and developed as the need arose.”
 Others would suggest this is but one of numerous episodes which illustrate the church’s willingness to alter purported revelations in obvious ways as the need arises, with the hope that it will not be questioned.